xmos/lib_mic_array/doc/rst/src/getting_started.rst

 Shutdown
 --------

-The application can to shut down the mic array task by calling :c:func:`ma_shutdown()`.
+The application can shut down the mic array task by calling :c:func:`ma_shutdown()`.
 The shutdown request is sent over the same channel end that is used by :c:func:`ma_frame_rx()`.
 Therefore, the application must ensure that :c:func:`ma_frame_rx()` is not being called concurrently when invoking :c:func:`ma_shutdown()`.